skip to Main Content

 • Data as a service will be more accessible to small business owners

-• There will be a rise in data-driven decision making due to the increased use of AI and machine learning
+• There will be a rise in data-driven decision-making due to the increased use of AI and machine learning

-• The internet of things (IoT) will create new opportunities for data collection
+• The Internet of Things (IoT) will create new opportunities for data collection

 • A greater focus on privacy and security of user data